 Other indicators include:

-• Brokers or third party providers have a significant increase in the number of customer applications
+• brokers or third-party providers have a significant increase in the number of customer applications.

 Actions and controls

-• Monitor or prevent the creation of customer profiles with existing customer details.
-A new customer attempting to do this should be required to visit a branch or third party broker to conduct identity verification.
+• monitor or prevent the creation of customer profiles with existing customer details.
+A new customer attempting to do this should be required to visit a branch or third-party broker to conduct identity verification.
 This prevents fraudsters from creating multiple profiles with a single set of identity details.

-• Implement processes to verify customer information.
-For example, by contacting the customer’s employer or using open source information to verify the legitimacy of the employer.
+• implement processes to verify customer information.
+For example, by contacting the customer’s employer or using open-source information to verify the legitimacy of the employer.
 Consider implementing procedures such as:

 • electronic verification of identity documents